-Foreign direct investment in telecommunications companies in China is regulated by the Administrative Provisions on Foreign-Invested Telecommunications Enterprises, or the FITE Regulation, which was issued by the State Council on December 11, 2001 and amended on September 10, 2008, February 6, 2016 and March 29, 2022, respectively.
-The FITE Regulation stipulates that a foreign-invested telecommunications enterprise in the PRC must be established as a sino-foreign equity joint venture for operations in the PRC.
-Under the FITE Regulation and in accordance with WTO-related agreements, the foreign party investing in a foreign-invested telecommunications enterprise engaging in value-added telecommunications services may hold up to 50% of the ultimate equity interests of the foreign-invested telecommunications enterprise.
-In addition, the major foreign party to be the shareholder of the foreign-invested telecommunications enterprise must satisfy a number of stringent performance and operational experience requirements, including demonstrating a good track record and experience in operating a value-added telecommunications business.
-The foreign-invested telecommunications enterprise that meets these requirements must obtain approvals from the MIIT and the Ministry of Commerce or their authorized local counterparts, which retain considerable discretion in granting approvals.
-Furthermore, the foreign party investing in e-commerce business, as a type of value-added telecommunications services, has been allowed to hold up to 100% of the equity interests of the foreign-invested telecommunications enterprise based on the Circular of the Ministry of Industry and Information Technology on Removing the Restrictions on Shareholding Ratio Held by Foreign Investors in Online Data Processing and Transaction Processing (Operating E-commerce) Business issued on June 19, 2015 and the current effective Catalogue of Telecommunications Services.
+Foreign direct investment in telecommunications companies in China is regulated by the Administrative Provisions on of Foreign-Invested Telecommunications Enterprises, or the FITE Regulation, which was issued by the State Council on December 11, 2001 and amended on September 10, 2008 and February 6, 2016, respectively.
+The FITE Regulation stipulates that a foreign-invested telecommunications enterprise in the PRC, or the FITE, must be established as a sino-foreign equity joint venture for operations in the PRC.
+Under the FITE Regulation and in accordance with WTO-related agreements, the foreign party investing in a FITE engaging in value-added telecommunications services may hold up to 50% of the ultimate equity interests of the FITE.
+In addition, the major foreign party to be the shareholder of the FITE must satisfy a number of stringent performance and operational experience requirements, including demonstrating a good track record and experience in operating a value-added telecommunications business.
+The FITE that meets these requirements must obtain approvals from the Ministry of Industry and Information Technology, or the MIIT, and the MOFCOM or their authorized local counterparts, which retain considerable discretion in granting approvals.
+Furthermore, the foreign party investing in e-commerce business, as a type of value-added telecommunications services, has been allowed to hold up to 100% of the equity interests of the FITE based on the Circular of the Ministry of Industry and Information Technology on Removing the Restrictions on Shareholding Ratio Held by Foreign Investors in Online Data Processing and Transaction Processing (Operating E-commerce) Business issued on June 19, 2015 and the current effective Catalogue of Telecommunications Services, or the Telecom Catalog.

-On April 7, 2022, the Decision of the State Council on Revising and Repealing Certain Administrative Regulations was released, effective on May 1, 2022, which deletes certain provisions of the FITE Regulation, including but not limited to Article 9 of the FITE Regulation which provides that the major foreign investor in a foreign-invested telecommunications enterprise that is engaged in value-added telecommunications business shall have a record of good performance and operating experience in managing value-added telecommunications business, and revises certain provisions of the FITE Regulation, including but not limited to the definition of the Foreign-Invested Telecommunications Enterprises.
-In addition, according to the Decision of the State Council on Revising and Repealing Certain Administrative Regulations, foreign ownership in entities that provide value-added telecommunication services (including the radio paging business as part of its basic telecommunications services) shall not exceed 50% ultimately, unless otherwise provided.
+On April 7, 2022, the Decision of the State Council on Revising and Repealing Certain Administrative Regulations was released, effective on May 1, 2022, which deletes certain provisions of the FITE Regulation, including but not limited to Article 6 of the FITE Regulation which provides that the major foreign investor in a foreign-invested telecommunications enterprise that is engaged in value-added telecommunications business shall have a record of good performance and operating experience in managing value-added telecommunications business, and revises certain provisions of the FITE Regulation, including but not limited to the definition of the Foreign-Invested Telecommunications Enterprises.
+In addition, according to the Decision on Revising and Repealing Certain Administrative Regulations, foreign ownership in entities that provide value-added telecommunication services (including the radio paging business as part of its basic telecommunications services) shall not exceed 50% ultimately, unless otherwise provided.